laravel/spark-docs/installation.md

 <a name="installation-types"></a>
 ## Installation Types

-The default `spark` command will generate a project that supports individual user plans and Stripe for credit card processing.
-However, you may also create projects that use team billing or Braintree as your payment processor.
+The default `spark` command will generate a project that supports individual user plans.
+However, you may also create projects that use team billing.

-    spark new project-name --braintree

     spark new project-name --team-billing

-    spark new project-name --team-billing --braintree